How much can you save on home insurance with a security system?

 If your goal is cheaper rates, you’ll want to consider additional options

-If your end goal of installing a home security system is to just make your homeowners insurance cheaper, you may want to consider raising your deductible or re-shopping your homeowners insurance policy in addition to adding the security system to your home.
+If your end goal of installing a home security system is to just make your homeowners insurance cheaper, you may want to consider raising your deductible or re-shopping your homeowners insurance policy in addition to adding a security system to your home.

 What types of security measures can lower your home insurance rates?